High Sparrow

 History

-Little is known of the history of this man.
-He claims to have been a traveling septon, tending to half a hundred villages that were too small to have their own septs and septon.
+The High Sparrow claims to have been a traveling septon, tending to half a hundred villages that were too small to have their own septs and septon.
 He walked a route between each village, where he performed the traditional duties of a septon, such as naming newborn children, absolving sins, and performing marriages.
-However, the villages and their people were destroyed during the War of the Five Kings.[3]
+However, the villages and their people were destroyed during the War of the Five Kings.[4]

 Recent Events